DSsoli/uplift_CT/README.md

 1. $Y_t^T$ and $Y_t^C$ refer to the outcomes (visible outcome), i.e. the actual observed purchase count, aligned from the largest CATE to the lowest CATE (t=1 being largest and so on).
 2. $N_t$ refers to the number of observations.
 3. The action of subtracting (-) as $Y^T$ - $Y^C$ is to subtract the response (purchase amount) regardless of the treatment effect from the response generated from the treatment.
-This subtraction gives you a measure of the "net effect" of the treatment on the observed outcomes.
+This substraction gives you a measure of the "net effect" of the treatment on the observed outcomes.
 4. The action of using $N^T$ and $N^C$ (multiplying or dividing them) is for balancing (i.e. to cope with potential data imbalance).

 The procedure is as follows.
-1. get uplift score (i.e. $CATE$, or, $\tau(X)$) from the model.
+1. get uplift score (i.e. $CATE$, or, $\tau(X)$ ) from the model.
 2. sorting: You then sort all individuals in your dataset by this predicted uplift score, from highest to lowest.
 3. Top $t$ Observations: You take only the first $t$ individuals from this sorted list.
 These are the people for whom your model predicts the largest positive effect from the treatment.
 4. Calculating $f(t)$: Finally, you use only these top $t$ observations to calculate the function $f(t)$ as defined in the equation.